 The primary goal of this first integrative practice is fostering students to utilize the process of increasing self-awareness and reflection as a tool for practice while integrating content with their concurrent classes and agency field experiences.
 This practice class aims to promote and to increase the student's professional social work identity and emerging practice competencies at the BSW level while integrating theory and ethics with practice.
 Case studies are reviewed and assessed for additional practice.
 The student earns two credit hours by successfully completing course requirements in the weekly one hour class, which mimics clinical social work supervision groups.

-(Taken concurrently with SWK 4814 in senior year.)
+(Prerequisites: Taken concurrently with SWK 4814; formal acceptance into the BSW program; and, approval by the Social Work faculty or the Social Work Department Chair)